Frank & Lola: Plot

 Frank, a chef in Las Vegas, meets and falls in love with Lola, a mysterious young woman who is new to the city.
 When Lola receives a job as a fashion designer, Frank becomes jealous of her boss, Keith Winkleman, even though Keith makes it clear that he does not make a habit of sleeping with his employees.
 When Frank discovers a one-night stand Lola had in a hotel with an unknown man from out of town, he storms out feeling angry and betrayed.
 Drinking alone in a bar, he sees a man abusing his girlfriend.
 He follows the man outside and beats him in a fit of rage.
 Lola bails him out of jail the next morning and confides in him that her mother Patricia's previous boyfriend Alan Larsson, a Swedish millionaire, had raped her the previous summer.
 She cites the resulting mental trauma as reason for her infidelity.
 Frank becomes obsessed with exacting revenge on Alan, and begins finding out details about him online.

-One night, Frank is hired to cook dinner for Keith, who, impressed with his culinary skills, flies him out to Paris for a trial with a French restauranter.
+One night, Frank is hired to cook dinner for Keith, who, impressed with his culinary skills, flies him out to Paris for a trial with a French restaurateur.
 Frank uses the trip as an opportunity to find Alan, intent on killing him.
 He tracks Alan down using information he gathered online, and follows him to a local bistro.
 He introduces himself as "Keith", and tells Alan that he read his memoirs while studying at Northwestern University, where Alan was previously a professor.
 Impressed that Frank is a "fan", he invites him back to his place for a drink.
 Once there, Alan becomes suspicious of Frank and deduces that Frank never attended Northwestern University and is in reality there to kill him.
 Frank confronts him with a knife he concealed in his sleeve about Lola's rape, which Alan denies.
 Alan then shows Frank a sex tape with Lola and another woman, that shows Lola taking sexual orders from Alan.
 Alan explains that the two of them were romantically involved and they had picked up the other woman from their favorite sex club.
 Alan invites Frank to the club where he has a one-night stand with a wealthy Parisian woman and her friend.
-Meanwhile, the restauranter is impressed with Frank and he gets a job as the head chef in their new Las Vegas restaurant.
+Meanwhile, the restaurateur is impressed with Frank and he gets a job as the head chef in their new Las Vegas restaurant.